halilgithub/login_system/README.md

 # login_system
 I developed a sample **Login System** with PyQt5 library and Python.
 Everything is kept in txt files, no database is used.
-I will it improve it and add new features in the near futures.
+I will it improve it and add new features in the near future.

 ## features